Randell W. Meyers, 80 - Claiborne Progress

 Randell was preceded in death by his parents, Leon & Blanche Meyers; wife, Mabel Meyers, sister, Loretta Johnson and infant brother, Charles Meyers.

-Randell is survived by his children: Jacqueline Daniels (Billy); Randell Jr. (Lisa) Meyers; Glenna Bunch (Jack) and Emily Meyers; Grandchildren: Asher Noe (Amber); Randell (Winston) Meyers III (Shasta) and Kaleb Noe; Crislyn, Jaris Bunch; Great Grandchildren: Zoey, Chloe, Braeleigh, Paislee Meyers, Audrina, Lily Noe and Alyssa Daniels; sister, Evelyn Cole (Bro.
+Randell is survived by his previous wife Darlyndia Meyers and children: Jacqueline Daniels (Billy); Randell Jr. (Lisa) Meyers; Glenna Bunch (Jack) and previous wife Judy Meyers and daughter Emily Meyers; Grandchildren: Asher Noe (Amber); Randell (Winston) Meyers III (Shasta) and Kaleb Noe; Crislyn, Jaris Bunch; Great Grandchildren: Zoey, Chloe, Braeleigh, Paislee Meyers, Audrina, Lily Noe and Alyssa Daniels; sister, Evelyn Cole (Bro.
 George); nephew and nieces;

 Special Friends: The late Dr. Richard Clark, Sandy Smith, Peggy Rosenbalm, Felicia Fultz and many hunting buddies.